tccoin/docker_images/slam/README.md

 ### `g++: internal compiler error: Killed (program cc1plus)` (AKA. out of memory)

 To take full advantage of all CPU cores, this image will try to use 16 jobs to compile the libraries.
 However, this may cause an out-of-memory problem, especially when compiling OpenCV.
-In that case, you can change all `-j16` to `-j4` or even `-j1` to save memory.
+In that case, you can change all `-j6` to `-j4` or even `-j1` to save memory.
 Another option is to add swap partition.
 See more discussion here: [make -j 8 g++: internal compiler error: Killed (program cc1plus)](https://stackoverflow.com/questions/30887143/make-j-8-g-internal-compiler-error-killed-program-cc1plus)

+### My system freeze when building the libraries!
+This is also caused by out of memory problem.
+Please refer to the last question for solution.

 ### How to open the container I used last time?